Baseflow/full-stack-on-rust/07-containerization/README.md

 ## Creating the dockerfile
 We can now create our docker file.
-> Note that we create a stripped down version of our workspace yaml file on the fly.
+> Note that we create a stripped-down version of our workspace yaml file on the fly.
 We don't need the APP and the Frontend projects here.

 #### **`Api.DockerFile`**
 ```Dockerfile